velocify/angular-styleguide/a1/README.md

     // avengers.controller.js
     angular
         .module
-        .controller('AvengersController', AvengersController);
+        .controller('avengersCtrl', avengersCtrl);

-    function AvengersController() { }
+    function avengersCtrl() { }
     ```

 ### Factory and Service Names
 ###### [Style [Y125](#style-y125)] [ESLint [constant-name](https://github.com/Gillespie59/eslint-plugin-angularjs/blob/HEAD/docs/constant-name.md)] [ESLint [factory-name](https://github.com/Gillespie59/eslint-plugin-angularjs/blob/HEAD/docs/factory-name.md)] [ESLint [provider-name](https://github.com/Gillespie59/eslint-plugin-angularjs/blob/HEAD/docs/provider-name.md)] [ESLint [service-name](https://github.com/Gillespie59/eslint-plugin-angularjs/blob/HEAD/docs/service-name.md)] [ESLint [value-name](https://github.com/Gillespie59/eslint-plugin-angularjs/blob/HEAD/docs/value-name.md)]

   - Use consistent names for all factories and services named after their feature.
 Use camel-casing for services and factories.
 Avoid prefixing factories and services with `$`.
-Only suffix service and factories with `Service` when it is not clear what they are (i.e. when they are nouns).
+Only suffix service and factories with `Svc` when it is not clear what they are (i.e. when they are nouns).

     *Why?*: Provides a consistent way to quickly identify and reference factories.